 STOPS Does skater produce an even scrape on both blades when facing Right side?
-O When facing Left side?
+When facing Left side?
 What side does the skater favor when stopping?
 Do any of the stops appear to chop or stammer on the ice?
 Ankle strength Does skater hesitate and instead roll into a turn as opposed to stopping?
 Indecision Does skater bend at the knees to generate downward pressure?
 Best stop Does skater stop using 60% pressure front skate 40% rear skate?
-Best stop Forward Cr rossovers CIRCLES S Look for skater to start to lean slightly into the turn Look for a comfortable rhythm of one foot over the bridge of the opposite skate Look for minimal balance loss during crossover Look for slight yet constant knee bend ensuring balance and stability Look for skater to stay constantly on edges and not wavier off the intended line of travel Where is stick?
+Beststop Forward Cr ossovers CIRCLES S Look for skater to start to lean slightly into the turn Look for a comfortable rhythm of one foot over the bridge of the opposite skate Look for minimal balance loss during crossover Look for slight yet constant knee bend ensuring balance and stability Look for skater to stay constantly on edges and not wavier off the intended line of travel Where is stick?
 Held in front as if in a game to collect pass, or off to the side without concern.
 Look for skate blades to maintain North South positioning while moving East West.
-Look for crossover skate to lift up and over bridge of opposite skate Look for overall agility of skater Does skater execute lateral crossover with poise, balance and control Backwards CCUTS Look for skaters to have decent bend at knees.
+Look for crossover skate to lift up and over bridge of opposite skate Look for overall agility of skater Does skater execute lateral crossover with poise, balance, and control Backwards CCUTS Look for skaters to have decent bend at knees.
 This establishes balance and leg extension on thrust Look for skaters to create the letter C in their thrusts or pushes Look for depth of cut during each push.
 This equates directly to power behind the push Look for full extension once skater gets up to speed Look for a straight back versus a folding one.
 This centers the weight over the midline of the body Does skater appear to lean far forward?
 Pitching, weight is up front.
 Needs correction?
 Does skater look at feet?
 This causes more pitching.
 Look for skater to keep head up for good peripheral field of vision.
 Shows confidence of ability Look for skater to check behind them, peek over their shoulder, see what's coming.
-Good habit Look for skater to start quickly with Rapid pushes and move into Longer striding sequence Look for skater to start quickly with Rapid pushes and move into Longer striding sequence
+Good habit Look for skater to start quickly with Rapid pushes and move into Longer striding sequence